google/applied-machine-learning-intensive/v2/00_prerequisites/00_introduction_to_python/slides.md

 <!--
 When a value is not known in Python, we use the `None` value. `None` is roughly equivalent to `null` or `nil` that you might find in some other languages.

 One key thing to know about Python's `None` is that `None == None`.
-This is different than some languages that consider null values to not equal each other.
+This is different from some languages that consider null values to not equal each other.

 Also, even though you can use `==` to check for `None`, it is much more common to see the expressions `is None`.
 -->